precap/dcc-ex.github.io/docs/reference/hardware/motorboards/ex-motor-shield-8874.rst

 * Cut the DIR jumpers for both Driver A and Driver B, and solder bridge the right hand ALT pads
 * Cut the SENSE jumpers for both Driver A and Driver B, and solder bridge the right hand ALT pads

-The above will re-allocate most of the pins used by the top board to the `ALT or alternate set of pins <https://github.com/DCC-EX/EX-MotorShield8874#aternate-pin-assignment-pcb-jumpers>`_ but note it leaves the FAULT pins routed to the default positions of A4/A5 as there is no conflict with the Arduino Motor Shield R3.
+The above will re-allocate most of the pins used by the top board to the `ALT or alternate set of pins <https://github.com/DCC-EX/EX-MotorShield8874#aternate-pin-assignment-pcb-jumpers>`_ |EXTERNAL-LINK| but note it leaves the FAULT pins routed to the default positions of A4/A5 as there is no conflict with the Arduino Motor Shield R3.

 Add **one** of the following motor driver definitions to your config.h file (if uncertain, read :doc:`this description </reference/hardware/motorboards/motor-board-config>` first):